huijing/slides/moz-roadshow-2017/README.md

 The placement code is more intuitive than using absolute positioning and you don't need to do a lot of complicated math to get the alignment just right no matter how you resize the browser.

+#### Firefox Grid inspector

+Firefox has the best Grid Inspector tool in any browser, and the team is constantly working on adding more features to it to make our lives easier when using CSS grid.
+To toggle it, click on the waffle-like icon next to `display:grid` on your grid container element.
+It will then show all the grid lines and you can see where your grid items have been placed on the grid.

+And if you're using Nightly, you'll have the Layout panel in your DevTools, which gives you the customisation options like displaying grid line numbers and grid areas, as well as setting different colours if you're using multiple grids on the same page.

+#### Embracing the nature of the web

 One other dimension we need to keep in mind when designing for the web is feature support for each browser, and this will vary depending on how far back your support policy goes.
-A browser that doesn't support Grid or feature queries will get a layout that looks like this.
-A basic layout that utilises Flexbox.
+For example, we can give browsers that don't support Grid or feature queries a basic layout that looks like this.
 But for browsers that do support Grid, I can layer on a fancier *overlap with vertical white-space* layout.

 Designing layouts on the web requires interpolative thinking, on multiple levels.
 Web layouts can and most probably should morph as the viewport size changes.
 Our job is to make sure the layout is most effective in the space it has to perform in.

 Also, there are more media queries available to us than just `min-width` and `max-width`.
 Like in this example, I'm using the `min-aspect-ratio` media query which triggers my fancier overlap layout only when the aspect-ratio is more than 1.

-#### Firefox Grid inspector

-Firefox has the best Grid Inspector tool in any browser, and the team is constantly working on adding more features to it to make our lives easier when using CSS grid.
-To toggle it, click on the waffle-like icon next to `display:grid` on your grid container element.
-It will then show all the grid lines and you can see where your grid items have been placed on the grid.

-And if you're using Nightly, you'll have the Layout panel in your DevTools, which gives you the customisation options like displaying grid line numbers and grid areas, as well as setting different colours for different grids on the page.
-I stole this gif from the Mozilla Hacks website.
-So that's Grid.
+Bruce Lee had put forth a criticism of martial arts masters who build up an illusion of fixed forms, who attempt to solidify the ever flowing.
+He called such practitioners insensitised patternised robots who merely perform methodical routines as responses rather than responding to “what is”.

+Perhaps we too, should allow our web designs to respond to “what is”.
+Perhaps we should be coming up with designs that “listen” to the circumstances of the different browsers that render them.

 ## Transforms

-Next up is CSS transforms.
+Another useful tool we have at our disposal is CSS transforms.
 Although we tend to associate transforms with animations, there is also a case to be made for static transforms, especially when it comes to layout design.

-Diagonals are a very dynamic visual direction, and when used in layout design, creates an active composition with implied movement.
+Diagonals are a very dynamic visual direction, and when used in layout design, create an active composition that implies movement or depth.
 Such art direction is totally possible on the web.

 Like for this example, we can use Grid to place the items, then use transforms to make them have this floating-out-of-the-grid look.
 But it's still fine to present a regular layout that works on older browsers that don't support Grid or Transforms.

-If you're familiar with image editing software like Photoshop or Affinity Photo, you'll find that a lot of image manipulation techniques can now be done in CSS as well.
+If you're familiar with image editing software like Photoshop, you'll find that a lot of image manipulation techniques can now be done in CSS as well.
 These are the four basic transformations in the two-dimensional space.
 But they're also available when it comes to three-dimensional transforms.

-How many people read the article ‘The Critical Request‘ by Ben Schwarz on CSS Tricks?
-It's a really good article on page performance, but it also had this really pretty header.
-It's an image on the actual article, but it definitely can be “web-ified”.
+There was an article titled ‘The Critical Request‘ that was published on CSS Tricks last month.
+It's a really good article on page performance, but what caught my eye was this beautifully designed header.
+It was an image on the actual article, but I felt it was something that definitely could be “web-ified”.

-Again, for browsers that don't support Transforms or Grid, we can still present a layout that doesn't use those properties for browsers that don't support them with the help of feature queries.
-Sure, it'll look different, but it won't be broken.
+So on a narrow screen, diagonals may not be a good idea, but once we have enough space, why not?
+Again, for browsers that don't support Transforms or Grid, we can still present a layout that doesn't use those properties with the help of feature queries.
+Remember, things on the web don't need to look the same all the time.

 3D transforms also make for great visual impact.
-The benefit of doing it with text plus CSS is that it's searchable, indexable, googl-able.
-Much better accessibility than presenting the text in an image.
+The benefit of doing it with text plus CSS is that it provides much better accessibility than sticking the text in an image.

 With 3D transforms, we are operating with one more axis, which is the z-axis, for depth.
 So there are some additional properties like `backface-visibility` and `perspective`, for example.
 The `perspective` property controls how far an element appears to recede into the horizon.